badlogic/basis-site/README.md

 * Uses a more powerful templating language than Hugo and consorts.
 * Only depends on basis-argument and basis-template, both having zero dependencies themselves.

-# Setup
+# Usage
-Basis-site can be either used as a dependency on your JVM project, or directly from the command line.
-If you are happy with basis-site default functionality, read the section on the setup for command line usage, and skip the section on the setup for JVM projects.
+Basis-site can be either used from the command line, or as a dependency of your JVM project.

+# Command line usage

-## Setup for the command line
+## Setup
 You can run the basis-site `.jar` file as an app without needing a JVM code project.
 All you need is an installation of Java 8+ available in your `$PATH`.
 You can download the latest (snapshot) version of the `.jar` from [here](https://libgdx.badlogicgames.com/ci/basis-site/basis-site.jar).

 You can also build the far `.jar` from source via Maven: